Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 - Oeuf Organic Changing Pad Cover

-- Comfy Slippers – slip-on style so that she can easily slip (possibly) swollen feet in and shuffle through the house, hospital, or birthing center halls.
+- Clothing – In our first few weeks at least, I plan on comfy, nursing-friendly clothing, like these Nursing Tanks, these Soft PJ’s, this Softest-Ever Robe, and these slip-on style Comfy Slippers that can easily slip over (possibly) swollen feet in and shuffle through the house, hospital, or birthing center halls.

 - Motherlove Organic Sitz Bath Soothing Herbal Spray – going in my hospital bag for sure!